Not Playground Weather? Try These Philly Indoor Play Spaces

 218 S. 45th Street (West Philly)

 Playology emphasizes inclusivity, diversity, and the way that play is a universal language bringing people together.
-They aim to create a supportive environment for not just kids but also their parents, offering classes and workshops such as a Baby Connection Group.
+They aim to create a supportive environment for not just kids but also their parents, offering classes and workshops such as their Baby Connection Group.

 Rutabaga Toy Library

-3452 Conrad Street, C2 (East Falls)
+3426 Conrad Street, C2 (East Falls)

 Rutabaga Toy Library’s name comes from their wonderful, eco-friendly initiative of offering toys and games to be borrowed by members.
 This system allows children to access a vast catalog of toys, returning and exchanging to keep things exciting, all while reducing toy waste and clutter.